FeralInteractive/romeremastered/documentation/techart_guides/Importing_RTW_units_to_Remastered.md

 Five changes to note:

 1. There is no `indiv_range` line
 2. Each unit has to have a PBR (physically based rendering) texture otherwise the game will crash.
 However, to speed up the importing process you can use a mid grey (RGB 128, 128, 128) texture file.
 This smooths the shading on the model surfaces.
-You can use the grey pbr texture from the example mod [here](/My%20Mods/ExampleMod/data/characters/textures/generic_pbr.tga.dds).
+You can use the grey pbr texture [here](/documentation/techart_guides/Images/triarii_allied.tga.dds).
 3. You will need a minimum of 4 model lines per unit.
 You need to define at least two levels of detail (even though the mesh model used can be the same for both levels of detail) for both the unit variation and no unit variation game settings.
 4. There are no sprite lines
 5. Models are now in the `characters` folder rather than `models` unit.
 Make sure that you put your models here, although this is not absolutely essential, as long as the code defines the right location for your models and textures